BlauGroup/RNMC/paper.md

 Three are many existing kMC implementations, including several open source examples (e.g. the Stochastic Parallel PARticle Kinetic Simulator or `SPPARKS` [@garcia2009crossing] and `kmos` [@hoffmann2014kmos]).
 `RNMC` began as a fork of SPPARKS but differs in several important ways.
 First, because `RNMC` uses the widely supported SQLite database engine for simulation inputs and outputs, it facilitates the automation of simulations.
-Second, `RNMC` has a focus on modularity; it is designed such that users can quickly develop new types of kMC simulations using a common core library.
+Second, `RNMC` has a focus on modularity.
+All simulators leverage the small core library, which serves as a common interface through the use of templating.
+As long as they can operate through this shared core, different simulation implementations are totally independent.
+This means that new developers need only read and understand the core library to be able to add new capabilities to `RNMC`, lowering the barrier to entry, and further reduces the likelihood that new additions will adversely affect pre-existing code.

 The simulation modules already implemented in `RNMC` provide unique capabilities that are not widely available in other open source codes.
 `NPMC` is specifically designed for 3D simulations of the complex photophysical interaction networks in nanocrystals [@teitelboim2019energy], particularly multi-domain heterostructures whose optical properties cannot be calculated deterministically [@skripka2023NL].
 `NPMC` can be used to simulate energy transfer interactions between dopants in nanoparticles, their radiative transitions, and nonlinear processes such as upconversion [@chan2015combinatorial] and photon avalanching [@skripka2023NL].
 `LGMC` is also somewhat unique in that it can simulate multi-phase systems and electrochemical processes.
 Simulations using `LGMC` can include a lattice region and a homogeneous solution region which can interact *via* interfacial reactions.
 Electrochemcial reactions can be treated using Marcus theory [@marcus1965theory] or Butler-Volmer kinetics [@newman2021electrochemical].